TheOdinProject/curriculum/nodeJS/conclusion.md

 Caching makes your application faster by reducing database calls.
 Check out this information on the [ExpressJS documentation](https://expressjs.com/en/advanced/best-practice-performance.html#cache-request-results) for more information.
 You may want to also introduce yourself to [Redis](https://redis.io/) if you see it in a lot of job postings in your area or resources you encounter on caching.

+#### DevOps

+Sometimes, having a little exposure to DevOps can help set you apart as a robust developer.
+There are various platforms out there you can start to learn from, Azure to Amazon Web Services, Heroku to Digital Ocean.
+While some of these offer free services, many of their services are unfortunately paid.
+That being said, this doesn't prevent you from reading documentation or leveraging their free services to start getting some exposure.
+[Herokou](https://devcenter.heroku.com/categories/reference#deployment) has extensive resources for you to dive into.
+Another popular provider, Digital Ocean, offers competing [Droples](https://www.digitalocean.com/docs/droplets/quickstart/) and their new [App Platform](https://www.digitalocean.com/docs/app-platform/) services.

+A platform we highly encourage you to begin looking into either way is [Amazon Web Services](https://aws.amazon.com/).
+This is a platform you will likely see on job postings and on the job itself, and can be an invaluable skill to have in your arsenal.

 ### Other Resources

 Here are a few extra resources that will take you a bit deeper into software architecture, Javascript and Node: